 I often get asked about sharesight and so I decided to compile a list of FAQ below to help out

-Sharesight is a free comprehensive portfolio tracking tool which displays your investment portfolio.
+Sharesight is a free comprehensive portfolio tracker tool which displays your investment portfolio.
 You can generate comprehensive performance reporting, tax reports, and graphs.
 Sharesight considers capital growth, dividends, Dividend reinvestment, stock splits, and can also be used to track real estate and cryptocurrencies.

 Yes, Sharesight Pty Ltd is a legitimate Australian company (ABN 36 151 146 726) which is registered with ASIC.
 They provide easy and accurate portfolio tracking and reporting.
-I have personally used them for over four years, and have had no issues submitting their tax reporting documents to my accountants for my personal tax returns
+I have personally used them for over four years, and have had no issues submitting their tax reporting documents to my accountants for my personal tax return.

 Yes, sharesight is safe.
 I have used it for over four years to manage my seven figure net worth portfolio with no security issues.
 All data is encrypted, and Sharesight use enterprise-grade data centres which employ a number of electronic and physical security measures.
 Sharesight is also subject to regular security audits.
 Sharesight is also registered with ASIC and subject to their regulations.
-You can only access your account with secure password authentication, or via the Google Identity service.
+You can only access your account and personal data with secure password authentication, or via the Google Identity service.